elfpipe/Spotless/README.txt

 == History:

+2.3.0 :
+        -- Reworked the stabs interpreter to handle new style of gcc 11.

 2.2.1 :
         -- Correct highlighing of sourceline on trace/stepwise execution.
         -- Iconify now shows the Spotless icon on the workbench.